Bread Dad

 What is the nut in banana nut bread?

-Most people like to use chopped walnuts when making banana nut bread.
+Most people like to use chopped walnuts when making a moist banana nut bread.
 Many others like to use chopped pecans.
 Both nuts are relatively soft and crunchy.
-However, you will also find banana nut bread recipes made with sliced almonds, chopped peanuts, etc.
+However, you will also find banana nut bread recipes online made with sliced almonds, chopped peanuts, etc.

-If you liked this recipe, please leave a comment below.
-It is always fantastic to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment & 5 star rating.
 Jump to comment section

 Reference Sources